jfoster17/pyfits2itk/README.md

 inport into 3D programs such as Slicer3D.

-Since Slicer3D does not understand astronomy coordinates, you must preregister all cubes before converting them to nrrd.
-In addition, it is necessary to "center" all files when loading them into Slicer.
+Since Slicer3D does not understand astronomy coordinates, you must preregister and congrid all cubes externally before converting them to nrrd.

+There is limited support for converting astronomy coordinates into units Slicer3D does understand.
+See Advanced Usage.

 [1]: http://astromed.iic.harvard.edu/FITS-reader
 [2]: http://www.astropy.org/